evanwon/dependencysharp/README.md

 ## Usage ##

-1. Add your unmanaged dependencies to your managed library as a binary resource.
+1. Add your unmanaged dependencies to your managed library as a byte resource.
   1. To do this: Navigate to **Project Properties** in Visual Studio
   2. Click the **Resources** tab (a prompt may notify you that a default Resources file does not exist - create it)
   3. Click **Add Resource** and select the unmanaged dependency.
 It will now be added to your project as a byte array.